chungeun-choi/control/README.md

 ## Overview 🙌🏻

-❗❗❗This example works correctly with the versions listed below.
-(Other versions have not been tested.)❗❗❗
+❗This example works correctly with the versions listed below.
+(Other versions have not been tested.)❗

 | Component                  | Version |
 |----------------------------|---------|